AR-js-org/AR.js/README.md

 ## Licenses

-It is **all open source**! jsartoolkit5 is under LGPLv3 license and additional permission.
+It is **all open-source**! jsartoolkit5 is under LGPLv3 license and additional permission.
 And All my code in AR.js repository is under MIT license. :)

 For legal details, be sure to check [jsartoolkit5 license](https://github.com/artoolkitx/jsartoolkit5/blob/master/LICENSE.txt)